 Baby Beach: Looking to cool off after strolling the shops or taking a hot yoga class?
 Head over to Baby Beach – the perfect spot to relax as this lagoon offers protection from the big waves.

-Ho’okipa Beach Park: Not in the mood to swim, but want to see more Hawaiian Sea Turtles and professional windsurfers?
+Ho’okipa Beach Park: Not in the mood to go snorkeling in Maui, but want to see more Hawaiian green sea turtles and professional windsurfers?
 Head over to Ho’okipa Beach Park!
 This beach is home to a world renowned windsurfing destination due to its impressive surf.
 But my favorite part — the sea turtles!
 There’s lot of them relaxing on the shore and the exposed reef that runs along the water.
 Don’t get too close; they’re federally protected!

 Like Baldwin Beach, it’s best to be careful of the surf and rip currents over here.
 Two lifeguard stands are located at each end of the beach — be sure to ask them about the swimming conditions for the day.

 Want to get a better view?
 Head up to Ho’okipa Lookout, located on a cliff along the beach.
 It may be best to drive to this spot, as the lookout offers its own parking lot.
 More information on the lookout can be found under “Things to do in Paia”.